CanCanCommunity/cancancan/README.md

 CanCanCan uses [appraisals](https://github.com/thoughtbot/appraisal) to test the code base against multiple versions of Rails, as well as the different model adapters.

-When first developing, you may need to run `bundle install` and then `appraisal install`, to install the different sets.
+When first developing, you need to run `bundle install` and then `appraisal install`, to install the different sets.

 You can then run all appraisal files (like CI does), with `appraisal rake` or just run a specific set `appraisal activerecord_5.0 rake`.